 - Averted in the first Digimon movie: characters chatting via webcam are shown as low-resolution blurs moving at a couple frames per second.

-- Justified in 2001, in which a Video Phone interview between Earth and the astronauts is broadcast on television.
-The time lag (6 hours) is mentioned, but it has been edited out specifically for broadcast.
+- Justified in 2001: A Space Odyssey, in which a Video Phone interview between Earth and the astronauts is broadcast on television.
+The time lag (6 minutes) is mentioned, but it has been edited out specifically for broadcast.

 - In the Disney Channel original movie Get a Clue, Lexi communicates with her best friend via one of these.
 This probably counts as Unbuilt Trope a little because when the movie came out in 2002, most people didn't own a web cam, so they could get away with whatever they wanted.
 Actually, though, the portrayal was accurate.

-- Averted in the first Austin Powers film, where (in 1996) Basil Exposition communicates via a realistically pixellated webcam view.
+- Averted in Austin Powers: International Man of Mystery, where (in 1996) Basil Exposition communicates via a realistically pixellated webcam view.
 Fridge Logic sets in when you consider that in 1969 at the start of the film, however, he was able to contact Austin via a crystal-clear portable television setup.

-- In a recent episode of The Big Bang Theory, Sheldon and Leonard are having a webcam conversation with Amy Farrah Fowler, during which her webcam self utilizes most of the points raised in the body of this page.
+- In an episode of The Big Bang Theory, Sheldon and Leonard are having a webcam conversation with Amy Farrah Fowler, during which her webcam self utilizes most of the points raised in the body of this page.

-- More recent episodes have avoided the faux-3D aspect by simply filming the computer screen straight on.
+- More episodes afterwards have avoided the faux-3D aspect by simply filming the computer screen straight on.

 - Higher resolution images are common in television advertisements with a "screen images simulated" tag.

 - Notable aversion: the E-Trade commercials with the "trading baby" employ a lower-quality webcam image, probably to reinforce the idea that it is a webcam image.